DennisFaucher/pizero-weather/README.md

 ### Weather Forecast
 I'm using OpenWeatherMap JSON for my forecasts as the API is free for up to 1,000 calls a day.
 I could have called the API directly from the Pi Zero with python, but I am lazy and Node-Red makes parsing JSON *so* easy.
-Install Node-Red from [here] (https://nodered.org/) and feel free to use my flow export which you can find [here] (https://github.com/DennisFaucher/pizero-weather/blob/master/weather_large.json).
+Install Node-Red from [here](https://nodered.org/) and feel free to use my flow export which you can find [here](https://github.com/DennisFaucher/pizero-weather/blob/master/weather_large.json).
 Change the OpenWeatherMap API to your personal API.

 ### Install the lighttpd server and PHP somewhere.
 You can use a local Linux host or a cloud Linux VM.
 Steps are: